 There are two open collector transistor outputs provided for oil level alarms.
 They are pulled down to common when your oil level goes below your alarm trigger value.
 One output is for a Caution oil level.
-The other level is a Warning oil level.
+The other level is a Warning oil level (the lowest oil level alarm).
 You do not have to program both of these alarm trigger values.
 You can only program one of them if you desire.
-You also have a choice of not programming or using these oil level alarms at all.
+You also have a choice of not programming or using these oil level alarms at all during this process as stated above.

 If you do program both oil level alarms, you should program the Warning oil level first being that it should be the lowest oil level.
-The Caution oil level should be programmed later, as it should be a higher oil level.
+The Caution oil level should be programmed later as you raise the oil levels during programming, as it should be a higher oil level.